When to Consider Crowns and Bridges for Restoring Your Smile

 2. What is the best material for dental crowns and bridges?

-The best material for dental crown and bridges will depend on your individual needs.
+The best material for dental crowns and bridges will depend on your individual needs.
 Porcelain is usually considered to be the most natural-looking and durable option, but other materials such as metal or composite can also be used.

 3. Are dental crowns and bridges covered by insurance?